david-cattermole/mayaMatchMoveSolver/INSTALL.md

 3DEqualizer.
 These tools have been tested with *3DEqualizer4 Release 5*, but may work with older versions.

-There are currently two 3DEqualizer tools available:
+There are currently three 3DEqualizer tools available:

 | File Name                | Tool Name                       |
 | ------------------------ | ------------------------------- |